Cochrane Groups typically communicate with contributors and interested members of the public in two ways:

 Newsletters and mailing lists

 Under data protection regulations, newsletters and most mass mailings are considered to be marketing communications.
-People must actively consent (or “opt in”) to marketing communications.
+People must actively consent (opt in) to marketing communications.
 You must assume no one has asked to receive messages from you unless they have actively subscribed.
 The fact that people have received a newsletter in the past does not count as consent.
-If you are in any doubt you should remove people from the mailing list and write to them to ask them to re-subscribe.
+If you are in any doubt you should remove people from your mailing list and write to them to ask them to re-subscribe.
 Please contact firstname.lastname@example.org for assistance with this.

 - You should not keep a spreadsheet of mailing list subscribers locally.
-Store the personal data of your subscribers in MailChimp.
+Store the personal data of your subscribers in your emailing app.

-- Take appropriate technical and organisational measures to prevent unauthorised access to the data; protect your Group’s MailChimp account with a suitably strong password.
+- Take appropriate technical and organisational measures to prevent unauthorised access to the data; protect your Group’s emailing app account with a suitably strong password.

 - You must not create a mailing list from Archie contact details – people must subscribe to your mailing list.
 You can write to people to inform them about your mailing list, but you must not add people to mailing lists by default.
 Contact firstname.lastname@example.org for assistance with this.
 Performing a bulk export of contact information from Archie to send any mailings is not permitted according to the law.

 - Any consent to marketing emails must be explicit, clear, and recorded.
 You can send potential subscribers a link to sign up to the mailing list and incorporate a message about your newsletter into standard communications to people joining your Group.
-MailChimp will handle the recording of consent and will not send newsletters to people who have unsubscribed.
+Your emailing app will handle the recording of consent and will not send newsletters to people who have unsubscribed.

 - Do not use or share the recipients' details for any purpose other than to send the newsletters.